GSA/ficam-federation/_design/01_standalone_architecture.md

 ---
 layout: default
 navtitle: Stand-Alone Application
-title: Stand-Alone Application Architecture
+title: Stand-Alone Application
-permalink: design/standalone_architecture/
+permalink: design/standalone_federation/
 ---

 The stand-alone application architecture directly enables the application to receive identity assertions from a CSP.
 In this architecture, applications require integration effort on an individual basis.
 That is, if two applications require third-party credentials from the same CSP, the applications will need to integrate with that CSP separately.
 This architecture is illustrated in the figure below.